SHARE

 Editorial supporting image C: Two vehicles from brands mentioned in 'BMW Alerts Owners to Takata Airbag Risks – Daily Car News (2025-11-06)' presented

-• Don’t delay—these are safety-critical components.
+• Don’t wait—these are safety-critical parts.

 Enthusiast corner: the minivan hero and a Fox-body fever dream